coral-xyz/anchor/examples/lockup/docs/lockups.md

 amount to withdraw from a **Vesting** account.
-The **beneficiary** of the **Vesting** account must sign the transaction, but if enough time has passed for an amount to be vested, and, if the funds are indeed held in the lockup program's vault (a point we will get to below) then the program will release the funds.
+The **beneficiary** of the **Vesting** account must sign the transaction, but if enough time has passed for an amount to be vested, and, if the funds are indeed held in the lockup program's vault (a point mentioned below) then the program will release the funds.

 ## Realizing Locked Tokens